DCollinsOwuor/H3N2_virus_Kilifi_phylogeography/README.md

 ## Data

-This folder contains data and input files for all steps of the phylogenetic and phylogeographical analyses,
+This folder contains data and input files for phylogenetic and phylogeographical analyses,
 including:

 * the multiple sequence alignment fasta file with Kilifi and global genomes from GISAID in H3N2_Kilifi_and_global_genomes_2014-2016;